mui/material-ui/docs/pages/blog/2021-q1-update.md

   - Modal
   - Slider

-  We are synchronizing the development of this package with the creation of a second theme (and not v5).
+  We are synchronizing the development of the unstyled package with the creation of the second theme (and not v5).

 - 🛠 We added a subset of the system as flattened props to the CSS utility components.
   While we initially didn't plan to do so, but reversed on hearing the feedback from the community.